Elder Abuse Attorney in Palm Springs

 Putting a Stop to Unacceptable Behavior

-There are special laws in place that state if a vulnerable adult is subjected to neglect or abuse at the hand of his or her caregiver, they are entitled to receive compensation for their attorney fees, pain, and suffering.
+There are special laws in place which state that if a vulnerable adult is subjected to neglect or abuse at the hand of his or her caregiver, they are entitled to receive compensation for their attorney fees, pain, and suffering.
 This law holds true even if the victim has passed away.
-Even if you merely have a suspicion that elder abuse is occurring, it should be reported.
-Palm Springs elder abuse attorney Christopher Vader is committed to doing all he can to provide reparation to victims of elder abuse.
+Even if you merely have a suspicion that the abuse is occurring, it should be reported.
+At Christopher C. Vader PC, we are committed to doing all we can to provide reparation to our clients.